Using Cisco Defense Orchestrator to Manage FTD Devices

 ASA to FTD Migration

-CDO helps you migrate your Adaptive Security Appliance (ASA) to a Firepower Threat Defense (FTD) device.
+CDO helps you migrate your Adaptive Security Appliance (ASA) to an FTD device.
 CDO provides a wizard to help you migrate these elements of the ASA's running configuration to an FTD template:

 - Access Control Rules (ACLs)